zalando/nakadi/docs/_documentation/using_consuming-events-hila.md

 title: Subscriptions
 position: 9
 ---

-## Consuming events with the High-level API (Subscriptions)
+## Subscriptions

-Subscriptions (also knows as the high-level API) allow clients to consume events, where the Nakadi server store offsets and automatically manages reblancing of partitions across consumer clients.
+Subscriptions allow clients to consume events, where the Nakadi server store offsets and automatically manages reblancing of partitions across consumer clients.
 This allows clients to avoid managing stream state locally.